SahanFernando-exe/YT-CSS/README.md

 Then copy raw from **YT.css** and paste it under 'custom theme' in the extension settings page.

+Finally tweek the general and specific settings inside 'root' to get the style you desire

 ## Project Status
 ### main player page
   - [complete] shorts section